raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 to be better supported.
 ## The answers in short, and the first one is simply essential:

-1. Please just unlock openGL(+) quadbuffering on Geforces with all -"drivers" finally.
+1. Please just unlock openGL(+) quadbuffering on Geforces with all "drivers" finally.
 Most of us own Geforces and some of us know it's not only the "price" to avoid a Quadro, there are other reasons which I don't explain at this position.